 - Wound healing.

 Stinging Nettle root (STINGING NETTLE) Side Effects & Safety

-Stinging nettle is POSSIBLY SAFE when used appropriately and for less than 6 months.
-It might cause stomach complaints and sweating.
+Stinging nettle is POSSIBLY SAFE when taken by mouth for up to 2 years or when applied to the skin appropriately.
+However, it might cause stomach complaints and sweating.
 Touching the stinging nettle plant can cause skin irritation.
-The safety of using stinging nettle long-term is unknown.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Stinging nettle is LIKELY UNSAFE to take during pregnancy.
 It might stimulate uterine contractions and cause a miscarriage.
 It’s also best to avoid stinging nettle if you are breast-feeding.